 PLANS FOR THE FUTURE

-In 2018 Five Talents plans to continue expanding with new Ugandan and Kenyan programmes.
+In 2018 Five Talents plans to continue expanding with new Ugandan and Kenyan programmes, as well beginning a brand new programme in the Democratic Republic of Congo.

 We will also continue introduce the Musoni systems to our programmes in Kenya.
 This mobile money technology will enable our members to record their savings and loans much more efficiently and safely.
 It will also mean that we more easily measure our social impact too.
 To maintain this momentum, we need your help.